GaloisInc/smaccmpilot-stm32f4/src/smaccm-commsec/doc/GEC.md

 #### Analysis

 GEC uses a 96 bit authentication tag while GCM tags have a full length of 128 bits.
-The decision to use small tage size is motivated by the bandwidth constraints inherent in our domain; every message of 80 bytes must be placed in a 96 byte packet.
-NIST and independent recommendations are to remain under 2^32 messages when using 64 bit tags - micro air vehicles average 100 packets per second while mission lifetime is under a day, putting us well below this bound.
+The decision to use small tag size is motivated by the bandwidth constraints inherent in our domain; every message of 80 bytes must be placed in a 96 byte packet.
+NIST and independent recommendations are to remain under 2^32^ messages when using 64 bit tags - micro air vehicles average 100 packets per second while mission lifetime is under a day, putting us well below this bound.

 The counter is 32 bits which, when combined with the salt, results in the recommended GCM IV length of 96 bits.
-A consequence of 32 bit counters is a limit of 2^32 messages, which is in line with the GCM tag size.
+A consequence of 32 bit counters is a limit of 2^32^ messages, which is in line with the GCM tag size.
 Notice that these limits are somewhat misleading - if the useful life of a symmetric key is exhausted it is possible to renegotiate a new key using the key exchange protocol.